 Don’t get me wrong, overdentures are fantastic for the right situation.
 Nine times out of ten, the right situation is a person that has had dentures for years and needs extra hold and security with their dentures.
 They can be made to look great.
 They are especially beneficial for the lower jaw.

 Fixed bridges are cemented or screwed to the implants and cannot be removed by you.
 Unlike dentures that have pink acrylic and plastic teeth, fixed bridges are porcelain fused to metal or monolithic zirconia such as the Prettau dental implant bridge.

 You will not have anything touching the roof of your mouth going over your gums with a fixed bridge.
 The teeth “emerge” from the gums and are not plastic like dentures.

 Overdentures can be made with porcelain teeth, but that only makes the dentures look better.
 It does not make them smaller or feel more natural.

-Fixed bridges have a gold substructure underneath them.
+Some fixed bridges have a gold substructure underneath them.
 Hence the name “porcelain fused to metal.”
 Because they have gold they are very strong compared to their overdenture counterpart.
 More recent advances allow fixed Bridges to be made out of solid zirconia such as a Prettau style dental implant bridge.

 If you are missing a little bit of gum, I usually make pink ceramic porcelain near your natural gum line.
 This will make it so the teeth don’t look too long and square.
 Having that little triangle of gum between the teeth makes all the difference when you smile.
 If you are missing a lot of gum and bone than more pink ceramic will need to be added to give you proper facial lip support.